Inspired by Maggie's Story . . .

 On October 18, 1999, Susan’s nineteen-year-old niece, Maggie, was shot and killed in a college dorm room by her ex-boyfriend who then killed himself.

 No one, not even Maggie herself, had seen the danger she was in after she had ended the relationship.
-A week after the murder, when a list of the warning signs of an abusive relationship was handed out on campus, Maggie’s family and friends realized how vulnerable Maggie had been.
+A week after the murder, when a list of the warning signs of an abusive relationship was handed out on campus, Maggie’s family and friends realized how much danger Maggie was in.
 Although the murderer had never assaulted or threatened Maggie physically, he had verbally, emotionally and psychologically abused her, including refusing to accept the end of their relationship.
+She also didn’t know he had a gun which he had purchased ten days before the murder-suicide at a local gun store that had no legal obligation to report the gun’s purchase to the college.

 Shocked and outraged by what happened to Maggie, Susan was determined to turn this tragic death into an opportunity to help others move on to thrive in their lives as Maggie could not.